 - Lower School Evaluation Information Form (ages 6-14) - online form or PDF

 - Secondary Program Evaluation Form (ages 14-21) - online form or PDF

 - Deafblind Program Evaluation Form (ages 3-21) - online form or PDF

-- Cortical/Cerebral Visual Impairment (CVI) Evaluation Form - PDF
+- Cortical/Cerebral Visual Impairment (CVI) Evaluation Form - online form or PDF

 - Write a request that states the assessments being requested and information about who or what agency will be responsible for the cost of the evaluation.

 - Gather all educational, clinical, related services and medical records pertaining to your child.
 Refer to the Required Paperwork Checklist for all necessary application materials and use it to organize your referral packet:

 Once we receive your complete application, the Perkins evaluation team will review the materials and contact you to discuss the team’s recommendation for scheduling an evaluation.

 "Extremely useful in developing her IEP." — Principal & Special Education LEA in New Hampshire

 "We thank you for the efficient and very informative evaluation.
 The report gave us validation and information that makes moving forward with more focus possible." — Special Education team in Connecticut